maybleMyers/H1111/README.md

 0:A cinematic video showcases a cute blue penguin wearing sunglasses.
 The penguin runs quickly into mcdonalds.;;;1:The penguin runs quickly into mcdonalds and jumps up on a table and starts eating his food.
 The penguin's name is Piplup he is a famous Pokemon actor.
 The video is a fast action sequence animation showing the penguin running into a mcdonalds an jumping up onto a table.;;;2:The penguin is seated at a table and is enjoying his happy meal.
 The penguin's name is Piplup he is a famous Pokemon actor.
 The video is a fast action sequence animation showing the penguin running into a mcdonalds and jumping up onto a table.;;;3:The penguin is seated at a table and is happily enjoying his happy meal.
 The penguin's name is Piplup he is a famous Pokemon actor.
 The penguin flexes his huge arm muscles at the end of the video.

 I have added support for 4 sectional images during inference.
 It works best when the images are close together.
-Refer to the screen shot for an example of a working 5 second video.
+Refer to the images/sectional.png for an example of a working 5 second video.

 For more details on using framepack with musubi go here https://github.com/kohya-ss/musubi-tuner/blob/main/docs/framepack.md